Why I Decided to Get Treatment for My Anxiety Disorder

 I have tried medication management and mindfulness tactics, both of which seem to work the best for me.
 If you don’t know what works for you, try a breathing exercise.

 Breathe in for seven seconds, hold it for four seconds, and then release it in eight seconds.
 Do this several times until your heart rate has slowed down to a normal rate.
-Focusing on the breathing helps calm the brain down when it’s going too fast.
+Focusing on breathing helps calm the brain down when it’s going too fast.

 This is not a question I thought I would ever ask myself.
 It is not something I thought much about.
 Having anxiety means I hesitate with every decision to the very end.